Chrisvi30/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This is a script that displays a confused smiley "(Ôo)'.
 This Display the content of the /etc/passwd file.
 It display the content of /etc/passwd and /etc/hosts.
+This display the last 10 lines of /etc/passwd.
-This display the last 10 lines of /etc/passwd
+This display the first 10 lines of /etc/passwd